dtonhofer/prolog_code/unpacked/onepointfour_basics/README.md

 The module files are relatively "small" and provide specific functionality.
 We avoid large modules where in-module interrelationships are hard to survey.

-In this picture, the links from `checks.pl` to the other modules are not shown.
-The orange modules are the "big collectors" of submodules.
-Modules in the grey boxes (subdirectories) provide service exclusively to their repsective orange "collecting" modules.
+In this picture, the links from `checks.pl` and other commonly used modules (all of which are shown in green) are elided.
+Modules in the grey boxes (subdirectories) provide service exclusively to their respective "top" modules.

 ![use_module graph](doc/use_module_graph.png)